Skip to main content

 PieceRole

 PIN envelope (IndexedDB)Ciphertext of the expanded seed, wrapped with Argon2id + AES-GCM using the PIN.
-Survives refresh of the app; does not survive a forgotten PIN without recovery phrase.
+Survives refresh; does not survive a forgotten PIN without recovery phrase.

 Session seed (RAM)After unlock, the expanded seed lives in a process-local map so Dilithium and KEM operations can run in-session.